LonelyProgrammer/Microservices/README.md

 6.Use the JWT token in command line or POSTMAN to hit the GET/POST/PUT/DELETE apis e.g. http https://55w26nfmg5.execute-api.eu-west-1.amazonaws.com/api/todos Authorization:""""Replace your JWT token here""""

 # Taking this further:
-1.Create a CI/CD pipleine for this project preferably using Jenkins 2.Create a front end web application to consume these microservices pereferably in Angular JS 3.Log all the logs from these microservices into elastic search perferably using Kibana 4.Configure alerts from elastic search to deliver alert messages to Slack
+1.Create a CI/CD pipleine for this project preferably using Jenkins (Also try to use AWS CodePipeline)

+2.Create a front end web application to consume these microservices pereferably in Angular JS

+3.Log all the logs from these microservices into elastic search perferably using Kibana

+4.Configure alerts from elastic search to deliver alert messages to Slack

 # Pledge